MillerRabin/thinker-robot/readme.md

 Like positioning in 3D unit system, grab objects by specific angles and more.

 * Manipulate roboarm by picking point in 3D environment.
 Controller evaluates engine angle to achieve that point.
+* Queue support
+* Engine synchronization support
-* You can grab and move object by specific claw angle
+* You can grab and move object using specific claw angle

 I used 6DOF Robotic arm with parameters on sheme below.